kartikey369-ind/Affinity_frontend/CODE_OF_CONDUCT.md

 * Discrimination or exclusion based on individual characteristics.

 # Reporting Violations
-If you experience or witness unacceptable behavior, you can report it by:
+If you experience or witness unacceptable behavior, you can report it by submitting a Report:

-Submitting a Report: Email a detailed report to [contact_email@example.com].
+Email a detailed report to rishyym0927@gmail.com.

 # Information to Include: